 There are several types of administrative actions that could be used to modify grazing management within the allotment.
 If monitoring indicates that desired resource conditions are not being achieved in the desired time frame or in areas of this allotment, there are tools, or administrative actions that would be used to modify livestock management.

-Although there are many factors which may cause a desired condition to not be met, the following tables show how livestock management may be modified if livestock grazing is determined to be the probable cause why these desired conditions are not being met (Table 17 through Table 21).
+Although there are many factors which may cause a desired condition to not be met, the following tables (Table 19 through Table 23) show how livestock management may be modified if livestock grazing is determined to be the probable cause why these desired conditions are not being met.
 These tables list examples of administrative actions included in this proposed action that may be taken to respond to certain resource conditions.
+These tables are intended to aid the reader in understanding how livestock management may be modified to respond to certain conditions and not an exhaustive list.
+None of the proposed actions in the following table are guaranteed; administrative actions will ultimately be determined by the Line Officer using management based on the current resource conditions, applicable adaptive management principles, and the most current Forest Service policy to guide their decision.